-Mission Statement for Health Informatics and Bioinformatics M.S.
+Mission Statement for Health Informatics and Bioinformatics, M.S.

-The mission of the Professional Science Masters (PSM) Program in Health Informatics and Bioinformatics (MBI) is to educate and train graduates for leadership roles in healthcare and research institutions, pharma- and biotechnology industries and other sectors of the life sciences by providing them with interdisciplinary knowledge, skills and experience to use computer technology in managing and analyzing information in healthcare and the life sciences to create a qualified workforce for the future needs of the regional industry.
+The mission of the Professional Science Masters (PSM) Program in Health Informatics and Bioinformatics (HIB) is to educate and train graduates for leadership roles in healthcare and research institutions, pharma- and biotechnology industries and other sectors of the life sciences by providing them with interdisciplinary knowledge, skills and experience to use computer technology in managing and analyzing information in healthcare and the life sciences, and to create a qualified workforce for the future needs of the regional industry.
 We also require training in understanding ethical, social, and legal issues.
 We serve health and bioinformatics professionals and consumers by participating in relevant professional societies and continuing education programs, while maintaining informatics leadership in the community.
 We seek to attract diverse candidates from all backgrounds and experiences.

 To achieve these goals we: